 Minor in Theater

 TCNJ’s Theater Minor is recommended for students who want a strong, general education in theater alongside their major in any department of program.
 Students choose a path of study depending on their own desire to explore the disciplines of performance, dramatic literature, and production/design.
 Completion of the Theater Minor requires a 5-unit sequence of courses designed to provide students with balanced and diverse theatre experiences.
+A comprehensive list of requirements and course options can be found here (for students who matriculated after fall 2023).
+And for students who matriculated before fall 2023, a comprehensive list of requirements and course options can be found in the bulletin.

-Program Coordinator: Dr. Nicholas McBride
+Dr. Nicholas McBride

 Minor in Technology